totalspectrum/spin2cpp/doc/c.md

 #### Doubles

 The `double` type is implemented as a 32 bit IEEE single precision float (the same as `float`).
 This doesn't meet the requirements in the C99 and later standards for the range available for double.
+At some point this will change.

 #### Designated initializers